grahappa/EOS-Rules-Rights-and-Reasonings/README.md

 <!-- WIP -->

-### Article XXX - No Service Provider Favor or Discrimination
-Block Producers shall execute no code that discriminates or favors any service provider over another.

 ### Article XXX - Block Producer Stand-bys
 Block Producers shall execute no code that denies, abridges or impairs the Stand-by Block Producers in preparing to produce valid blocks or earn rewards.

-### Article XXX - No Vote Buying or Trading
-Block Producers shall not offer nor accept anything of value in exchange for a vote of any type, nor shall any Member unduly influence the vote of another.

 ### Article XXX - Scope of This Governing Document
 All actions executed on the EOS Blockchain are bound to the entirety of this governing document including those made directly by EOS Account Holders and any service providers on thier behalf.